MIDFIELDR/midfieldr/docs/reference/qualification_level.md

     `YYYYT` or, if no degree recorded, `NA`.
 Joined from the `term_degree` variable in `midf_table.`

-  - `qual_level`   Character, indicating that a term belongs to one of two groups: "undergrad" terms are those leading up to and including the term in which a student completes their first degree; and "post-bacc" (post-baccalaureate) for all terms after the first degree.
+  - `qual_level`   Character.
+Qualification level, indicating a term contributing to study before or after a student's first baccalaureate.
+Possible values are "undergrad" and "post-bacc."

 - Groups and keys are not preserved.